 Lessons from the Bamboo: 3 Must-Have Skill Sets to Create a Resilient Mindset

-What skill sets can the bamboo teach you about building a resilient mindset?
+What skill sets can the bamboo teach us about building a resilient mindset?

 One of the most impressive qualities of the bamboo is its adaptability; its capacity to spring back into shape.
 While most trees have strong roots, they are still subject to breaking or becoming uprooted.
 Not the resilient bamboo; it sways with even the slightest breeze but its trunk stays firmly rooted in the ground below.